 The University of Miami, located in Coral Gables, has a campus that includes multiple buildings throughout Miami-Dade County and is home to over 30,000 undergrad and graduate students.
 These students come from all over the country and all over the world, but they live and work here in South Florida.
-If you or a loved one was a University of Miami student injured in an accident on campus or in the surrounding areas in Florida, call The Law Offices of Prosper Shaked today to discuss filing a personal injury lawsuit to seek financial compensation for your injuries.
+If you or a loved one was a University of Miami student injured in an accident on campus or in the surrounding areas in Florida, call Miami personal injury attorney Prosper Shaked today to discuss filing a personal injury lawsuit to seek financial compensation for your injuries.

 Prosper Shaked, a personal injury lawyer serving University of Miami students, represents injury victims throughout South Florida and fights to get them financial compensation after injuries.
 If you suffered an injury, talk to our lawyer today to learn more about holding the University of Miami accountable for accidents on campus.